Virtual Private Networks (VPNs)

 Honorable Mention: RiseUp VPN

-riseup logo Riseup is a free offering from the nonprofit activist group RiseUp Collective.
-Riseup offers a free VPN service, however we have opted to listed it here instead of among our other recommended offerings because it is extremely limited in scope: you have no choice of server, location, protocol, or any other advanced features such as split tunneling, custom DNS resolver, or tracker/malware/ad-blocking.
-RiseUp does offer a reputable, reliable, and private VPN that should meet the most basic needs for those who need a VPN but have no budget to spare.
+Like Calyx VPN, Riseup is a free offering from the nonprofit activist group RiseUp Collective.
+Also like Calxy VPN, it is extremely limited in scope: you have no choice of server, location, protocol, or any other advanced features such as split tunneling, custom DNS resolver, or tracker/malware/ad-blocking.
+RiseUp offers a reputable, reliable, and private VPN that should meet the most basic needs for those who need a VPN but have no budget to spare.

 DNS Leaks & Custom Resolvers

-On the How Network Communication Works page, I suggested changing your DNS resolver on your device, but I also suggested (as well as on the Securing Mobile: Replacement Apps and Securing Your Browser pages) only doing so if you don’t plan to use a VPN on your device.
+Many of the services I recommend here offer you the opportunity to use a different DNS resolver other than the one offered by the provider.
+In most cases, I do not recommend this.
 This is because using a different DNS resolver can cause DNS leaks.
 To put it simply, a DNS leak is when your DNS requests are exposed.
 Using the same DNS provided by your VPN provider dramatically reduces the likelihood of this happening, while in my experience using an alternate DNS with a VPN dramatically increases the likelihood.
 Depending your threat model, the consequences of a DNS leak could range from “virtually meaningless” to “life threatening.”
-To avoid DNS leaks, I suggest you avoid manually changing your DNS resolver and instead use the DNS resolver provided by your VPN provider.
-You should only change your DNS resolver if you do not plan to use a VPN.
+Most of the providers I list here use their own DNS resolvers which block know malware, trackers, ads, and more (in some cases you can even configure this to some extent), therefore you already have a good level of protection from these threats.
+I do not recommend using a custom DNS resolver unless you are an advanced user who knows the risks.

 Tips & Tricks